avoigtma/openshift-certmonger/README.md

 ## Enable User to request Certificates

+A rolebinding for a specific role already exists (see above) which allows any authenticated user to submit requests for Route creation.

-Add the user to the Role in the tools Namespace:
+In case only selected users should obtain these permissions, delete the rolebinding created before and individually add the allowed users (or Groups) to the Role in the tools Namespace:

 ```shell
 oc adm policy add-role-to-user job-initiator-role <username> --role-namespace=certificate-tool -n certificate-tool